(4-0) 4 Cr. Hrs.

 Upon successful completion of the course, the student should be able to:

-- Explain economics and its relation to the other social sciences.
+- Summarize economics and its relationship to the other social sciences.

 - Explain the basic microeconomic concept.

 - Evaluate the role of rational self-interest in microeconomic analysis.

 - Analyze household behavior in product and factor markets.

 - Analyze producer behavior in product and factor markets.

 - Prescribe microeconomic policy to both product and resource/factor markets.

 - Appraise the situation of global poverty.